 The top margin is for the name of the book and authors name, as well as the page number.

 The bottom margin provides a pillow of white space that balances the rest of the page.

 Now, look at the typography and font choices.
-This is an incredibly complex field, and very important to books.
+Fonts and type is an incredibly complex field, and very important to books.
 Professional books are traditionally set in fonts like Adobe Caslon Pro and Brandon Text.

-The font you choose must be clearly legible, with italics, semibold, bold, and small caps all included and well done.
+The font you choose must be clearly legible, and has italics, semibold, bold and small caps all included and well done.
 A comfortable size for most books is 11pt font.

 This is clearly visible in the diagram.
 The Bad Design font hurts to read, whereas the Good Design font feels calm and relaxing.

 It is very important that the headers lead to an easy to read flow of words on the page.
 You can see the difference again in the Bad Design versus the Good Design page.
 The Bad Design headings on the page feel crowded and confused.
 The good design feels spaced and structured.

 Look at the bottom of the page, where the page number is next to the chapter title.
 Which looks better?
 Very clearly the Good Design does.
 It’s smaller, the dot looks better than a dash, and the font choices make better sense.